r-owen/dtx_to_wif_converter/ReadMe.md

 Test if you have Python installed by running your [terminal application](#terminal-applications) and typing `python` at the command prompt.
 If this runs a Python interpreter and the displayed version is at least 3.6, then you are good to go.

 If you don't already have Python installed, or your installed version is too old, download the free installer from python.org and run it.
-Then repeat the test as above to be sure the installation was successful.
+Then repeat the test above, to be sure the installation was successful.

-Download this code, e.g. by going to https://github.com/r-owen/dtx_to_wif_converter/releases Unpack the results and put the directory (or, if you prefer, just the "dtx_to_wif") somewhere convenient, such as your home directory.
+Download this code, e.g. by going to https://github.com/r-owen/dtx_to_wif_converter/releases Unpack the results and put the directory (or, if you prefer, just the file "dtx_to_wif") somewhere convenient, such as your home directory.

 Usage
 -----